 - Experience with one or more of the ACLU of North Carolina's strategic priority areas: racial justice, immigrants’ rights, criminal law reform, gender equity, reproductive freedom, or LGBTQIA+ equality.

 - Fluency in Spanish is a plus but not required.

 You are welcome here!
 The ACLU-NC is committed to an inclusive work environment that reflects the population that we serve.
 We are proud to be an equal opportunity employer and are committed to building an organization where all employees and North Carolinians can be proud.
 We eagerly anticipate applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, parental status, veteran status, or record of arrest or conviction.

-Applications may be submitted via this link (Communications Strategist - American Civil Liberties Union of North Carolina - Career Page (applytojob.com)) and should include a cover letter explaining your specific interest in working for the ACLU of North Carolina and a resume.
+Applications may be submitted via this link (Policy Counsel - American Civil Liberties Union of North Carolina - Career Page (applytojob.com)) and should include all materials outlined above.
 Please note that we will only be able to follow up with those candidates under consideration.
-Applications will be accepted and reviewed on a rolling basis until the position is filled.
+Applications will be accepted and reviewed on a rolling basis beginning August 31st, 2023 until the position is filled.

 The ACLU-NC is an equal opportunity employer.
 We value a diverse workforce and an inclusive culture.
 Recognizing that strict minimum requirements tend to disproportionately discourage women and people of color from applying for jobs for which they would otherwise be competitive, we encourage all qualified individuals to apply -- especially people of color; women; people from low-income backgrounds; people with disabilities; people who identify as LGBTQIA+; and people who are formerly incarcerated or otherwise directly impacted by the criminal legal system.